voidet/Algorithms/Definitions/arrays.md

 "priority" value.
 The list is ordered based on this priority value and can vary based on the strategy implemented in the comparison/sorting function.

 ##Vectors
-Vectors are a flat list of items of the same type
+Vectors are arrays that can dynamically grow in size.

 #Maps